Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Conclusions

-The gradient-enhanced local Bayesian optimizer was compared with quasi-Newton optimizers from SciPy and MATLAB.
+The gradient-enhanced local Bayesian optimizer was compared with quasi-Newton and conjugate-gradient optimizers from SciPy and MATLAB.
 For the test cases with accurate gradients, the optimizers were compared by looking at the total number of function evaluations needed to reduce the optimality by 10 orders of magnitude.
 This metric was used to investigate which optimizer would be most efficient at achieving a challenging tolerance for problems with expensive function evaluations.
-The quasi-Newton and Bayesian optimizers all reached the same final optimality.
-The Bayesian optimizer required a comparable number of function evaluations to reach the same tolerance as the quasi-Newton optimizers for the minimization of a quadratic test case.
+The quasi-Newton, and conjugate-gradient, and Bayesian optimizers all reached the same final optimality.
+The Bayesian optimizer required a comparable number of function evaluations to reach the same tolerance as the quasi-Newton optimizers for the minimization of a quadratic test case, and significantly fewer iterations than the conjugate-gradient optimizer.
 However, for the Rosenbrock function the Bayesian optimizer was found to be significantly more effective.
-For example, the Bayesian optimizer required half as many iterations as the SciPy trust-constr and MATLAB fminunc optimizers to reduce the optimality 10 orders of magnitude for the $n_d=40$ Rosenbrock function.
+For example, the Bayesian optimizer required half as many iterations as the SciPy BFGS and MATLAB fminunc optimizers to reduce the optimality 10 orders of magnitude for the $n_d=40$ Rosenbrock function.
 In general, if a less stringent tolerance were used, the benefit of using the Bayesian optimizer would increase since the Bayesian optimizer is slower than the quasi-Newton optimizers at reducing the optimality near the minimum.

 The second set of comparisons involved the same test cases but with zero-mean normally distributed noise added to the entries of the gradients.
-The Bayesian optimizer was able to converge the optimality several additional orders of magnitude relative to the quasi-Newton optimizers, which are not able to quantify uncertainties in their inputs.
+The Bayesian optimizer was able to converge the optimality several additional orders of magnitude relative to the quasi-Newton and conjugate-gradient optimizers, which are not able to quantify uncertainties in their inputs.
 Finally, the optimizers were compared for the minimization of an objective function involving the chaotic Lorenz 63 model.
 Conventional sensitivity methods, such as the adjoint method, break down for chaotic systems.
 An alternative method was used but it provided gradients with significant errors that are not normally distributed.
 For this test case, the Bayesian optimizer was able to consistently achieve a significantly larger reduction in the objective function relative to the quasi-Newton optimizer.